wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-form-processing/includes/create-model.md

     ![Graphical user interface, application](../media/image047.png)

 1. The model begins training.
-   1. A dialogue box opens telling you that the model is training and that it may take several minutes.
+   1. A dialog box opens telling you that the model is training and that it may take several minutes.
    1. It is okay to close the window and return later, if necessary.
 However, with the limited number of training documents you used, the model will finish training quickly.
    1. When training finishes, AI Builder will display a message "Training complete."
    1. Click "Go to Details page."